-America the Land of Promises : During the time of enclosed fields in England, in the USA, the white American settlers were confined to a small narrow strip in the east.
-Rest of America was inhabited by native Americans and covered with grasslands and forests.By early 20th century, these Americans moved westward.
+America the Land of Promises: During the time of enclosed fields in England, in the USA, the white American settlers were confined to a small narrow strip in the east.
+By early 20th century, these Americans moved westward.
 America was seen as a land of promises.
 The American Indians were forced to give up their land and move westward.
 The white Americans now moved westward, cleared land and cultivated wheat.

-The expansion of whites towards west drove American Indians westward, first beyond the river Mississippi and the further west.

-The Demand for Wheat : From the late 19th century onwards there was a population increase.
+- The Demand for Wheat: From the late 19th century onwards there was a population increase.
 Export market in wheat was also becoming bigger.
 Demand for wheat increased.
 Wheat supply from Russia was cut off.
-During the First World War the wheat market boomed.

-from 1910 to 1919 the area under wheat cultivation expanded from 45 million acres to 74 million acres.

-The Introduction of Inventions : New technology was introduced which aimed at increasing production.
-Tractors, disk ploughs, mechanical reapers, combine harvesters, etc., began to be used.
-Machines proved very beneficial to big farmers and wheat production increasesd manyfold.

-The Poor : The machines spelt misery for the poor farmers.
+During the First World War the wheat market boomed. - The Introduction of Inventions: New technology was introduced which aimed at increasing production.
+Tractors, disk ploughs, mechanical reapers, combine harvesters, etc., began to be used. - The Poor: The machines spelt misery for the poor farmers.
 Many bought machines on loan which they could not pay later.
 Jobs were difficult to find.
 Production expanded and soon there was surplus.
 Wheat prices fell and export markets were adversely affected.
-The Great American Depression ruined the farmers in the 1930s.

-Dust Bowl : In the 1930s, great dust storms were experienced.
+The Great American Depression ruined the farmers in the 1930s. - Dust Bowl: In the 1930s, great dust storms were experienced.
 These killed cattle and destroyed land.
 Farmers had cleared land of grass which rendered large areas of land coverless and dry.
-The ecology of the area was threatened and Americans had to pay the price for that.
+The sod was broken into dust.